JakeSteam/blog-programming/_drafts/2023-07-24-showing-latest-posts-from-multiple-sources-on-github-profile.md

 * An option to only show the first X characters / words of a post.
 * The ability to pull a thumbnail for each post.
 * The ability to "prettify" dates, e.g. "24th June" instead of "24 June".
+* The ability to set the user-agent for the polling, so that it can be distinguished in server logs from other robots (e.g. for whitelisting).

+### Conclusion

+So, [my profile](https://github.com/JakeSteam) now has recent posts showing, nice!
+It would probably look a bit nicer if my titles were shorter, but old habits die hard.

+I'm still unsure what I actually want my GitHub profile to look like.
+A short personal description and these recent posts is good enough for now, but one day I'd love to have an actually aesthetic profile.
+Perhaps a banner with nice typography, along with some very subtle automatic statistics around commits, languages used, activity elsewhere online, etc.

+However, it's very easy to take this too far.
+There is a [showcase site](https://zzetao.github.io/awesome-github-profile/) of GitHub profiles, and some of them... are an absolute mess.
+Personally, I feel the `README.md` has to be as short as possible, to make the more useful content (recent activity, pinned repos) easier to access.
+The only exception to this is the intentionally ridiculous ones, like [playable Chess](https://github.com/timburgan) or [playable tic-tac-toe (with no automation!)](https://github.com/kylepls).